Jammicus/Miscellaneous/Book_Summaries/WhyLeadersEatLast.md

 ---------
 ## Modern Abstraction
-* You must go to all levels of the organisation and make yourself present.
+* You must go to all levels of the organisations and make yourself present.
 Don't take results from the spreadsheets

 ---------
 ## Managing the Abstraction